-- Email the collection or gallery portal link to a contact.
+The Email Gallery button has several options.
+It will email the collection or gallery portal link to a contact.
 You must first allow others (or "everyone") to view these files.

-- Embed a gallery slideshow.
+More Actions is where you will find Embed as Slideshow.
 A new window containing the gallery embed code for an HTML5 slideshow of the entire gallery can be found by clicking the embed a gallery slideshow option.